TheRenegadeCoder/sample-programs-website/sources/programs/hello-world/solidity/how-to-implement-the-solution.md

 ```

 While the format of Solidity looks a bit different from the more popular
-programming languages today, what’s happening behind is fairly straightforward.
+programming languages today, what's happening behind is fairly straightforward.

-First we import the version of Solidity we’d like to use.
+First we import the version of Solidity we'd like to use.
 Then we create a
-function and specify we’d only like to return a string.
+function and specify we'd only like to return a string.
 And, voila!